hymnsrepo/hymnsrepo-site/_hymns/jesus-youre-the-sweetest-name-of-all.md

 ---
-title: "Jesus you're the sweetest name of all"
+title: Jesus you're the sweetest name of all
+subtitle: Tommy Coomes
 ---

 Jesus you're the sweetest name of all,